tpoisot/ms_connectance_complexity/reply.md

 that researchers discard connectance in favour of degree distributions?
 Perhaps some references are in order.

+> We apologize for the lack of clarity.
+We have now fixed this sentence, which reads *it is worth asking if we were not too quick in focusing most of our research effort on degree distribution, in detriment to more fondamental work on connectance and its effects*, which we think better reflect the reality.
+References showing the development of questions and methods related to degree distributions are given in the paragraph immediately above.

 2. in section 2 you say you are doing the statistical derivations for undirected networks and the results apply equally to directed ones.
 In section 3 on the other hand, you employ the niche model, which yields directed networks.
 Are you using directed or undirected networks for the simulations?

+> In section 3, we employ both the *ER* (undirected) and *niche model* (directed) graph generators.
+We now mention this explicitely in the text.

 3. in the simulations section, you say that you experiment with 35 to M_30 interactions.
 At how long intervals?
 1 by 1? (meaning 35, 36, 37, and so on) each 2?
 (35, 37, 39…), every five?
 (35, 40, 45…)

+> We use steps of 10.
+This is now mentionned in the text.

 4. also, after describing the ER model for random graphs generation, you mention you generated 19000, and then after the niche model description you